SpineEventEngine/SpineEventEngine.github.io/docs/guides/naming-conventions.md

 Avoid using suffixes like `Aggregate`, `Projection`, `ProcessManager` when defining a proto type,
 because:
- 1. You may want to use these words when defining Java classes that use these data types.
+ 1. You may want to use such a word when creating an entity Java class which _uses_ a generated data type for holding the state of the entity.
  2. These data structures do not represent the whole `Aggregate` or `Projection` thing anyway.
     They are just data.